nmind/standards-checklist/checklists/bronze.md

 - [ ] Contributing guidelines (Intent of not maintenance?)
   - Adding NMinD template for users with important questions
 - [ ] Digital Object Identifier points to project (e.g., Zenodo)
-- [ ] For new changes to be merged, all tests need to pass

 ### Code